Applying the $\chi^2$ Regularization Parameter Estimator by Downsampling Through Relations with The Singular Value Expansion: Practical Implementation

 \section{Practical Implementation}

 Our interest, as noted, is the solution of the integral equation \eqref{eq:fred} rather than the generation of an approximation to the SVE for the kernel $H(s,t)$.
-Thus we generally assume that the data $g(s)$ is provided at a discrete set of points, $\{\subl{s_\imath}\}_{\imath=1}^N $, cf. \cite{hansensvepaper}, and is contaminated by noise.
-Initially we ignore any considerations for weighting due to noise in the measurements of $g$, discussing the noise case second in section~\ref{sec:noise}.
-To apply the algorithm with respect to different resolutions we have to first identify the sampling, i.e. we pick the coarse level resolution $n<N$ such that it is possible to find a sampling $\{\sub{s_i}\}_{i=1}^n $, with $\sub{s_i}=\subl{s_\imath}$ for some index set $\imath$, with ordering $\subl{s_1}\le \sub{s_1}< \sub{s_2} \dots <\sub{s_n}\le \subl{s_N}$, yielding the sampling vector with entries $\subs{g} = g(\subs{s})$.
-For ease of sampling we define the indicator functions, normalized to length $1$,
+We carefully describe the stages of the algorithm which lead to the determination of the solution of the large scale problem, using the regularization parameter estimated using only the coarse resolution system of equations.
+In the following we generally assume that the data $g(s)$ is provided at a discrete set of points, $\{\subl{s_\imath}\}_{\imath=1}^N $, cf. \cite{hansensvepaper}, and is contaminated by noise vector $\bo e$, where $\bo e \sim \Nn(0, C)$ for diagonal matrix $C=\mathrm{diag}(\zeta_1^2, \zeta_2^2, \dots, \zeta_N^2)$.
+We also assume that the approximation of $f(t)$ is required at $N$ points $\{\subl{t_\jmath}\}_{\jmath=1}^N $.